jimmyhuco/halogen-boilerplate/README.md

 ## Note

-[purescript-halogen-bootstrap](https://github.com/slamdata/purescript-halogen-bootstrap) don't include bootstrap4, so I just add some "demo code" to use bootstrap4.
+* [purescript-halogen-bootstrap](https://github.com/slamdata/purescript-halogen-bootstrap) don't include bootstrap4, so I just add some "demo code" to use bootstrap4.

-Demo images are all from unsplash.com.
+* Demo images are all from unsplash.com.
+* I learned "watch-fast" from [purescript-halogen-template](https://github.com/slamdata/purescript-halogen-template)